HelloYeew/helloyeew-custom-discord-rich-presence/README.md

 ```zsh
 git clone https://github.com/HelloYeew/my-custom-discord-rich-presence
 ```

 Or download from [Release](https://github.com/HelloYeew/my-custom-discord-rich-presence/releases) page.

 2.Get in folder and open main.js using text editor for config our rich presence.
-(All config description is already in JS files or you can see a config example here.
+(All config description is already in JS files or you can see a config example here.)
+You can use English or other language as much as you want.
 ![Alt text](readme_pic/sample.jpg)

 3.Change ```id``` at the first line to your client ID in application dashboard.
 (It's all number.)